domdomegg/london-cycle-parking/README.md

 Plots TfL's open data on cycle parking on a map

-This repository is hosted as a GitHub pages site so contains the loaded too
+This repository is hosted as a GitHub pages site so contains the loaded `data` folder too